9-8-7-6/cs-notes/operating-systems/10-file system interface.md

 ## File Operations

-- **Typical file operations**:
+### Typical File Operations
 - Create
 - Write
 - Read
 - Reposition (seek within a file)
 - Delete
 - Truncate

-- **Tables for managing files**:
+### Tables for Managing Files
 - **Per-process open-file table**
   - Metadata specific to each process that has opened files.
 - **System-wide open-file table**
   - Metadata shared across all processes in the system.

 ---